Alpha vs Beta: Why They Differ Across Stocks, ETFs, and Funds

 • All risk metrics are consolidated in Statistics & Risk for clarity and consistency.

-This provides traders, analysts, and long-term investors with a clear, comparable view of risk — and a deeper understanding of how returns are generated, not just what they are.
+This gives analysts, researchers, and developers a clear, comparable view of risk — and a deeper understanding of how performance is measured, not just what the numbers show.